Gafpix/IA316/README.md

 ## To do
 - [ ] Deployer API sur une AWS
 - [ ] Faire environnement 3 (Implicit Feedback)
-- [ ] Clean les environements 1 et 3
+- [ ] Clean les environements à rendre en code

 ## Environments
 Each environment will be accessible through a different IP address.